 2. Log in to your TreasuryDirect account

-Once your account is fully set up, TreasuryDirect will send you an automated email with your account number.
+Once your account is fully set up, TreasuryDirect will assign you an account number.
 This account number acts as a username.
 Do not lose or forget it.

 It’s a randomly generated letter followed by a series of nine numbers, i.e. Z-987-654-321.